nebblu/ACTio-ReACTio/README.md

 * `reactions` : contains all the c++ source code for the calculations.
 Specifically, this is in `reactions/src`.
 * `pyreact` : contains the wrapper functions calling the c++ code from python.
 * `cosmosis` : contains the cosmosis module for ReACT.
-* `notebooks` : example python notebooks for ReACT computations and a Mathematica file performing translations between covariant theories and modifications to the Poisson equation.
+* `notebooks` : example python notebooks for ReACT computations plus two Mathematica notebooks performing translations between covariant theories and modifications to the perturbative Poisson equation  and comparisons of different parametrisations of the nonlinear Poisson equation.

 ReACT can perform the follwing calculations for general theories beyond LCDM